-Treatment of prostate cancer depends on the stage of your cancer and your individual needs.
+The treatment that you receive for your cancer will depend on the stage of your cancer and your individual needs.
 There is usually more than one 'good' option, so the choice can come down to your preference.
 It is important that you consider the full range of options to find the treatment option that is right for you.